DickBaker/SampleHttpClient/README.md

 - bool?, DateTimeOffset?, long?
 - CultureInfo, DateTimeStyles, License, object, Owner, Permissions, string, Uri

-regardless whether the json sample data was always/sometimes populated.
-However having the "#pragma warning disable/restore CS8618" obviates the analyzer forcing in "required" keyword and the actual reflection mechanisms bypass the enforcement of such required rules [i.e. the execution succeeds!]
+regardless whether the json sample data (acquired **responseString**) was always/sometimes populated.
+However having the "#pragma warning disable/restore CS8618" obviates the analyzer forcing in "required" keyword, and the actual reflection mechanisms bypass the enforcement of such required rules [i.e. the execution succeeds!].

 The included **.editorconfig** file settings were inferred by VS from coding style encountered (plus minor kvp sorting) as initial attempt at consistency, but feel free to adapt to match your own personal/corporate code/naming standards